Significant-Gravitas/AutoGPT/docs/installation.md

    You have now configured Auto-GPT.

    Notes:
-   - See [OpenAI API Keys Configuration](#openai-api-keys-configuration) to get your OpenAI API key.
-   - Get your ElevenLabs API key from: https://elevenlabs.io.
-You can view your xi-api-key using the "Profile" tab on the website.

    - If you want to use GPT on an Azure instance, set `USE_AZURE` to `True` and then follow these steps:
      - Rename `azure.yaml.template` to `azure.yaml` and provide the relevant `azure_api_base`, `azure_api_version` and all the deployment IDs for the relevant models in the `azure_model_map` section:
        - `fast_llm_model_deployment_id` - your gpt-3.5-turbo or gpt-4 deployment ID